Grand Valley State University Special Collections & University Archives 1 Campus Drive Allendale, MI 49503

 For information on copyright or permissions for this collection, contact Grand Valley State University Special Collections.

-Bachelder, Curtis, and Kellogg family correspondence, RHC-75.
+Kruse-Gilson family papers (RHC-77).
 Special Collections & University Archives, Grand Valley State University Libraries.

 Source of Acquisition